SnakeFist007/puzzle-of-personality/source/content/index.md

 To address this issue, I have created these pages as an attempt to consolidate the vast amount of knowledge into a single location.
 I have carefully curated the information, keeping only what overlaps and re-evaluating it to ensure accuracy.
 Additionally, I also simplified the language in certain parts because some sections were just overly complex.

 I hope to save you the hundreds of hours I invested into researching about this topic, and all the headaches I got trying to make sense of it.
 This page serves as a definitive guide which, unlike most websites, is always kept up-to-date.
-If you have any ideas for improvements or happen to notice any false assumptions, please contact me on Discord! 💜
+If you have any ideas for improvements or happen to notice any false assumptions, please contact me on Discord @snakefist! 💜

 ---